Techtonica/curriculum/roles-in-tech/security.md

 - **You will never be attacked** - Unfortunately, the attacked business is often the last to know that it's been breached.
 It's only after banks discover fraudulent charges that businesses hear about a suspected hack.

 - **Hackers are criminals** - It is a big misconception.
-There are the type of hackers and not all hackers are criminals.
-There are three types of hackers called - *White Hat Hackers(Who 'hacks' legally) *, *Grey Hat Hackers(who may sometimes violate laws or typical ethical standards, but do not have the malicious intent)* and *Black Hat Hackers(Illegal hacking)*.
+There are type of hackers and not all hackers are criminals.
+There are three types of hackers called - *White Hat Hackers(Who 'hacks' legally)*, *Grey Hat Hackers(who may sometimes violate laws or typical ethical standards, but do not have the malicious intent)* and *Black Hat Hackers(Illegal hacking)*.

 - **If wi-fi has a password, then it is secure** - If the person who travels to different workplaces and needs to use public wi-fi it is not recommended to do sensitive transactions through it.
 The same password is shared with many users and anyone can see the information that is being transferred.